arimah/condict/packages/server/README.md

   - `files`: An array of objects that specify log files to write to:
     + `path`: The path to the log file.
     + `level`: The highest log level that will be written to the file.
 If omitted or null, defaults to `'info'`.
+* `http`: An optional object:
+  - `port`: The port that the HTTP server will listen on.
+This must be a number between 1 and 65535, inclusive.
+If omitted or null, defaults to `4000`.

 The recognised log levels, from lowest to highest, are: